Womack tours Springdale tornado damage

 SPRINGDALE, Ark.
-(KNWA/KFTA) – U.S. Representative Steve Womack and the mayor of Springdale toured all the damaged sites Wednesday, but also that covid funding may be able to help rebuild one of them.
+(KNWA/KFTA) – U.S. Representative Steve Womack and the mayor of Springdale toured all the damaged sites Wednesday.

 Mayor Doug Sprouse says they revisited all the sites; however, they spent the majority of their day at George Elementary.